Take a day trip to Seattle - 82 miles

 The private beach you have been looking for, 90 minutes from Seattle:

-Pirates Creek flows gently through the property to Pirates Cove on Puget Sound in the summer months and roars like a Pirate in winter.
+Pirates Creek flows gently between the two properties into Pirates Cove on Puget Sound in the summer months. and roars like a Pirate in winter.
 Shiver Me Timbers!!!
 Pirates Cove is an exciting place to be all year around!

 Find Baring Vacation Rentals on FlipKey

 Posted rates include the first two guests. $25 per person will be added for additional guests

 |"Stayed with my wife over a long weekend in September of 2012.
 This is a really neat concept - this is an old Great Northern RR caboose that has been molded into a gorgeous waterfront cabin.
 The front part is the caboose (still sitting on rails!) with the roof raised 3 - 4 feet to get a vaulted ceiling appearance, and it holds the living room and the two bunk-beds.
 The back attachment is the rear wall of the caboose removed to add a very nicely equipped kitchen.
 Skylights, nice details, and some retro Great Northern memorabilia finish out the cabin.

 The main attraction is the outdoors.
 We saw river otters feeding, a curious Harbor Seal, sea-stars, a coyote, and TONS of birds - loons, cormorants, grebes, etc."